 *SO - Side Opening Container Internal Width, Weight and Cubic Capacity is affected by the additional side doors added to the container.

 Information is provided for guidance only, ContainerContainer do not accept any responsibility for any loss or damages resulting from use or interpretation of this information.
 Please contact us if you need exact measurements.

 Still don't see what you want?
 Contact us on 0844 561 7975.

-Simply tell us your delivery postcode and we'll include all delivery costs in your quote.
+Simply tell us your delivery postcode when you enquire and we'll include all delivery costs in your quote.

-If you don't require delivery and would prefer to pick up your container, or if you have the facility to offload your container at your location do let us know during the ordering process, as this will affect the price we are able to offer!
+If you don't require delivery and would prefer to pick up your container, or if you want delivery but have the facility to offload your container at your location do let us know, as this may reduce the price we are able to offer!

 See our shipping container delivery page or FAQ section below for more info.

-There are several optional extras available which can be added to your container, please specify if you would like any extras when making your initial inquiry.
+There are several optional extras available which can be added to your container, please specify if you would like any of these optional extras when making your initial inquiry.

-To upgrade the security of your 40ft used container, we can provide a lock box (the lockbox is a steel box welded onto the double doors that will enclose a padlock which will result making the container less tamper-proof).
-We can also supply a high-security padlock to fit the lockbox (if required), but they will take most universal padlocks.
+To upgrade the security of your 40ft used container, we can provide and install a lock box - this is a steel box that is welded onto the containers double doors to enclose your padlock.
+Adding a lock-box makes the padlock more difficult to tamper with by restricting access.
+We can also supply a high-security padlock if required, but most universal padlocks will fit.

 If you need your shipping container to have some internal shelving, for stock, archiving or storage purposes we can install this inside your container (depending on steel or wooden shelving the price can differ).
 We will work closely with you to ensure the shelving is what you are looking for and help create the container that you are looking for.